mouise1111/HadithApp/README.md

 <h1>Hadith App</h1>

+<a href="https://hadith-app-virid.vercel.app/" style="font-size:3em">Click here to see live preview. 🔴</a>
 <p>
       This is a Hadith app built with SvelteKit.
 The app provides users with a collection of Hadiths and allows them bookmark their